This post was updated September 20, 2022

 Up at the Hot Springs Lodge you can find lots of options for food and shopping.
 For dining there’s The Bear’s Paw Bar & Grill, offering pub food, drink specials, and a nice patio overlooking the pool.
 You’ll also find Mountain Flowers Restaurant, with a Best of BC Wine Tasting on Thursdays from 5-6PM, and up at the ski lodge, Desperados, also offering up pub fare and a Happy Hour from 3-4PM.

-Two more great dining options are From Scratch-A Mountain Kitchen, and the Hoodoo Grill.
+Another great dining option is From Scratch-A Mountain Kitchen.
 From Scratch offers dining from breakfast to dinner, as well as a market featuring locally sourced foods like jams, jellies and preserves, cheeses and meats, and so much more.
 Located next to the small strip mall on the highway, this is a Foodie’s paradise, with a plethora of items from around the world and around the corner.
 They make a lot of their own products as well, including a Bacon Spread (mmm, bacon…!) and their own homemade ginger ale!
 Open Wednesday thru Sunday.

 This is by no means a complete listing of shopping and dining in Fairmont Hot Springs.
 For a place with fewer than 600 permanent residents, Fairmont has more than its fair share of great little places, and the people that staff them are warm and friendly.
 We make the long drive every year because of the natural beauty of the area, the people, and the excellent accommodations and services.